 *Course prices are subject to change at the discretion of Ketek Group Inc.

 **All confirmed bookings will be honoured at advertised/quoted price at time of registration.

-Upon successful completion of the Loader Operator course, a certificate of completion will be provided.
+Upon successful completion of basic Loader Operator course, a certificate of completion will be provided.

 Re-certification: Every three years

 All students are required to bring government-issued identification.
 If verification is not provided, the student will not be permitted to take the course.

 Cancellation: 24-hours notice is required for all cancellations